Feastio

 • Duck leg bread pudding

-I went with a classic French dish, steak au poivre, made with an 8-ounce dry-aged New York strip, oyster and maitake mushroom, cipollini onion, and peppercorn jus.
+I chose a classic French dish: steak au poivre, made with an 8-ounce dry-aged New York strip, oyster and maitake mushrooms, cipollini onion, and peppercorn jus.
 The steak's brown pepper sauce was incredible.

 Braised pork shoulder with roasted summer squash, wilted onions, and sauce tomate